-We have audited the accompanying statements of net assets of the University of Rhode Island (the "University") (a component unit of the State of Rhode Island and Providence Plantations) as of June 30, 2012 and 2011, and the related statements of revenues, expenses, and changes in net assets and cash flows for the years then ended.
-These financial statements are the responsibility of the University's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
-We did not audit the financial statements of the University of Rhode Island as of June 30, 2012 and 2011 as discussed in Note 1.
-The financial statements of these component units were audited by other auditors whose reports thereon have been furnished to us, and our opinion, insofar as it relates to the amounts included for the entities not audited by us included in the discretely presented component units of the University, is based solely upon the report of the other auditors.

-We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States.
-Those standards require that we plan and perform the audits to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements.
-An audit also includes assessing the accounting principles used and significant estimates made by management, as well as evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for our opinion.
+We did not audit the financial statements of the University of Rhode Island Foundation, Inc. (the "Foundation") and the Alumni Association University of Rhode Island (the "Alumni Association) of the as of June 30, 2013 and 2012 as discussed in Note 1.
+The financial statements of these component units were audited by other auditors whose report thereon has been furnished to us, and our opinion, insofar as it relates to the amounts included for the entity not audited by us included in the discretely presented component units of the University, is based solely upon the report of the other auditors.
+We conducted our audits in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free from material misstatement.